How Much Omega 3 Per Day Should I Take?

 Alternatives to capsules are better choices for many people.
 For instance, fresh liquid cod liver oil makes it easy to get more omega-3s in a few teaspoons (and may be better absorbed by the body as well).

 Eating fatty fish – like sardines, salmon and herring – multiple times a week is another great way to get more EPA and DHA.
-If you go that route, pay attention to whether the fish is wild caught or farm raised, as well as how you prepare your fish (so you don’t lose the majority of omega-3s during cooking) (14).
+If you eat fish, pay attention to whether the fish is wild caught or farm raised, as well as how you prepare your fish (so you don’t lose the majority of omega-3s during cooking) (14).

 What’s the Right Omega 3 Dosage for You?